michalpokusa/django-admin-action-forms/README.md

 3. Include `'django_admin_action_forms.urls'` in your `urls.py` file.
 This is needed only if you want to use autocomplete.

-    If you are want to include them under same path as admin site, make sure to place them **before** the admin urls.
+    If you want to include them under the same path as admin site, make sure to place them **before** the admin URLs.

     ```python
     from django.contrib import admin